jaaaaaaaaaam/guzzle-toggl/README.md

 guzzle-toggl
 ============

-A Toggl API client based on Guzzle PHP
+A Toggl API client based on Guzzle PHP.
+Forked from AJT.

 ## Features